Table of Contents

 - International wholesale programs

-Brands try to scale a “sample-stage process” instead of rebuilding the process for volume.
+👉 Brands try to scale a sample-stage workflow instead of rebuilding systems.

-What works for 100 pcs will almost always break at 1,000 pcs — unless systems are redesigned.
+What works at 100 pcs will break at 1,000 pcs without system control.

 The Core Systems Behind Scalable Leggings Production